opensourcefeed/opensourcefeed.github.io/_posts/2021-02-23-00-convert-png-to-jpg-imagemagick.md

 # example
 $ convert sample.png sample.webp
 ```

+## Frequently Asked Questions

+**Does converting PNG to JPG reduce image quality?**
+Yes, potentially.
+JPG uses lossy compression, so some detail is discarded during conversion.
+You can minimize the loss by using a high `-quality` value (85-95).

+**How do I convert PNG to JPG without losing quality?**
+You can't fully avoid it since JPG is inherently lossy, but setting `-quality 95` or higher keeps the loss visually negligible for most images.

+**Why does my converted JPG have a black or white background instead of transparency?**
+JPG doesn't support transparency.
+Any transparent areas in the source PNG get filled with a background color (black, by default, in some tools).
+Use the `-background white -flatten -alpha off` flags shown above to control that color explicitly.

+**Can I convert PNG to JPG on Windows or macOS with ImageMagick?**
+Yes.
+ImageMagick is cross-platform - the same `convert`/`magick` commands work on Windows and macOS after installing ImageMagick, though batch loops should use PowerShell or a shell like `zsh`/`bash` accordingly.

 That's all for now.
 This post is inspired by an [answer given in superuser - an affiliate of StackExange](https://superuser.com/questions/71028/batch-converting-png-to-jpg-in-linux).